Cresud Sociedad Anónima, Comercial, Inmobiliaria, Financiera y Agropecuaria (NASDAQ:CRESY) Shares Set to Split on Wednesday, May 10th

-Cresud Sociedad Anónima, Comercial, Inmobiliaria, Financiera y Agropecuaria (NASDAQ:CRESY – Get Rating) shares are set to split before the market opens on Wednesday, May 10th.
+Shares of Cresud Sociedad Anónima, Comercial, Inmobiliaria, Financiera y Agropecuaria (NASDAQ:CRESY – Get Rating) are set to split before the market opens on Wednesday, May 10th.
 The 2.02203905 split was announced on Wednesday, May 10th.
-The newly issued shares will be issued to shareholders after the closing bell on Wednesday, May 10th.
+The newly minted shares will be issued to shareholders after the market closes on Wednesday, May 10th.

 Cresud Sociedad Anónima, Comercial, Inmobiliaria, Financiera y Agropecuaria Stock Up 3.6 %

-Cresud Sociedad Anónima, Comercial, Inmobiliaria, Financiera y Agropecuaria (NASDAQ:CRESY – Get Rating) last issued its quarterly earnings results on Friday, February 10th.
-The company reported $0.58 EPS for the quarter.
-The firm had revenue of $200.94 million during the quarter.
+Cresud Sociedad Anónima, Comercial, Inmobiliaria, Financiera y Agropecuaria (NASDAQ:CRESY – Get Rating) last announced its earnings results on Friday, February 10th.
+The company reported $0.58 earnings per share (EPS) for the quarter.
+The company had revenue of $200.94 million for the quarter.
 Cresud Sociedad Anónima, Comercial, Inmobiliaria, Financiera y Agropecuaria had a return on equity of 9.38% and a net margin of 18.69%.

 Institutional Trading of Cresud Sociedad Anónima, Comercial, Inmobiliaria, Financiera y Agropecuaria

-Several large investors have recently added to or reduced their stakes in the stock.
-Mirae Asset Global Investments Co.
-Ltd. grew its holdings in Cresud Sociedad Anónima, Comercial, Inmobiliaria, Financiera y Agropecuaria by 51.3% in the 1st quarter.
-Mirae Asset Global Investments Co.
-Ltd. now owns 103,059 shares of the company’s stock valued at $656,000 after buying an additional 34,932 shares in the last quarter.
-Freedom Wealth Alliance LLC acquired a new position in shares of Cresud Sociedad Anónima, Comercial, Inmobiliaria, Financiera y Agropecuaria in the 4th quarter valued at $374,000.
-Arrowstreet Capital Limited Partnership lifted its stake in shares of Cresud Sociedad Anónima, Comercial, Inmobiliaria, Financiera y Agropecuaria by 14.8% in the 4th quarter.
-Arrowstreet Capital Limited Partnership now owns 173,405 shares of the company’s stock valued at $1,160,000 after purchasing an additional 22,354 shares during the last quarter.
-Pacific Sage Partners LLC acquired a new position in shares of Cresud Sociedad Anónima, Comercial, Inmobiliaria, Financiera y Agropecuaria in the 4th quarter valued at $72,000.
-Finally, Private Advisor Group LLC acquired a new position in shares of Cresud Sociedad Anónima, Comercial, Inmobiliaria, Financiera y Agropecuaria in the 4th quarter valued at $86,816,000.
-9.99% of the stock is currently owned by hedge funds and other institutional investors.
+A number of large investors have recently modified their holdings of CRESY.
+Goldman Sachs Group Inc. purchased a new stake in shares of Cresud Sociedad Anónima, Comercial, Inmobiliaria, Financiera y Agropecuaria during the first quarter worth $118,000.
+Renaissance Technologies LLC acquired a new position in shares of Cresud Sociedad Anónima, Comercial, Inmobiliaria, Financiera y Agropecuaria during the second quarter worth $276,000.
+Virtu Financial LLC acquired a new position in shares of Cresud Sociedad Anónima, Comercial, Inmobiliaria, Financiera y Agropecuaria during the second quarter worth $53,000.
+Millennium Management LLC acquired a new position in shares of Cresud Sociedad Anónima, Comercial, Inmobiliaria, Financiera y Agropecuaria during the second quarter worth $399,000.
+Finally, Cubist Systematic Strategies LLC acquired a new position in shares of Cresud Sociedad Anónima, Comercial, Inmobiliaria, Financiera y Agropecuaria during the second quarter worth $151,000.
+Hedge funds and other institutional investors own 9.99% of the company’s stock.

 Cresud SA engages in the production of basic agricultural commodities.
 It operates through the Agricultural Business, and Urban Properties and Investment Business segments.
 The Agricultural Business segment comprises of land transformation and sales; agricultural production, other segments such as slaughtering and processing in the meat refrigeration plant, and brokerage activities, and corporate expenses related to agricultural business.